Pakistan's ex-premier Gilani defeats finance minister in hotly contested Senate election | Politics

 Pakistan's Finance Minister Abdul Hafeez Shaikh was trounced by former premier Yusuf Raza Gilani in the crucial Senate elections on Wednesday, in a major setback for Prime Minister Imran Khan who had personally campaigned for his Cabinet colleague.

-The ruling Pakistan Tehreek-i-Insaf Party (PTI) had claimed that it enjoyed support of 182 members while 172 votes were needed to elect the senator.
+The ruling Pakistan Tehreek-e-Insaf Party (PTI) had claimed that it enjoyed support of 182 members while 172 votes were needed to elect the senator.

 ''Yusuf Raza Gilani got 169 votes while Shaikh got 164 votes.
 Seven votes were rejected.
 Total number of polled votes was 340,'' the Election Commission of Pakistan (ECP) announced.